-A standardized test, the Graduate Record Examination(GRE) measures Verbal, Mathematical and Analytical Writing skills of students aspiring to undergo their Graduate studies abroad.
-The test intends to aid Graduate Schools (of all fields other than business) assess applicant’s potential for advanced study.
-Most universities in the US, while inviting applications from prospective students, ask for GRE® scores.
+A standardized test, the Graduate Record Examination(GRE) measures verbal, mathematical and analytical writing skills of students aspiring to undergo their graduate studies abroad.
+The test intends to aid graduate schools (of all fields other than business) in assessing an applicant’s potential for advanced study.
+Most universities in the US, while inviting applications for MS programs, ask for GRE® scores.

-The examination is entirely a Computer-based Test, and no two students get an identical set of questions.
+The examination is entirely a computer-based test, and no two students get an identical set of questions.
 The test is scored on a maximum of 340.
-The GRE® Score alone cannot guarantee admission into a school - the test is only one of the major factors taken into consideration in the long process of an applicant getting admitted into a graduate school that they desire.
+The GRE® score alone cannot guarantee admission into a university or college - the test is only one of the major factors taken into consideration in the long process of an applicant getting admitted into the program that they desire.

 The GRE® test has three parts - Quantitative, Verbal and Analytical Writing Assessment.
 The following is the GRE® test structure: